doubleleft/hook-userguide/docs/Getting-started/How-to-use.md

-## Installation
+# Installation

-Run this command in your terminal to get the lastest version of [hook](https://github.com/doubleleft/hook) and [hook-cli](https://github.com/doubleleft/hook-cli.git):
+Run the following command in your terminal to install the latest version of [hook](https://github.com/doubleleft/hook) and [hook-cli](https://github.com/doubleleft/hook-cli.git):